-A completely colourful day, when the bygone leaders make way for the new leaders to shoulder responsibilities to lead forward the hopeful students of their respective houses.
+A colourful day, when the outgoing leaders make way for the new leaders to shoulder responsibilities to lead forward the hopeful students of their respective houses.
 The school captain, the vice-captain, the cultural captain, the sports captain, the four house captains and vice-captains take oath and assume responsibilities and duties.
 This marks the beginning of an active academic year.

 Teachers’ Day Celebration

-All over the world, Teacher’s Day celebrations are undertaken to honour teachers for their sincere efforts to impart knowledge to their students.
-By having celebrations on Teacher’s Day, we convey the message that we care for our teachers, just as they do.
+All over the world, Teacher’s Day celebrations are undertaken to honour teachers for their unceasing efforts to impart knowledge to their students.
+By having celebrations on Teacher’s Day, we convey the message that we care for our teachers, just as they do us.
 Celebrating the festival is the recognition of the devotion, with which, teachers undertake the responsibility of educating a child academically as well as morally.
 Teachers are a significant part of everyone’s life.
 They show us the right path and groom us to become a better citizen and a better person.
 They teach us to face the most difficult challenges of life and get through them, easily.Teacher’s Day is a wonderful opportunity for the students to extend their sincere gratitude to their teachers, for being an influential part of their life.

 Independance day celebrations

 The whole country brims with life and activity to mark the day of Independence, the struggle for which has left an indelible mark on the Indian history and its ethos.
 It is a country wide celebration and our school, ‘The Amaatra Academy’ joins in as a musician in an orchestra.
 The school premises is adorned and the students come dressed in ethnic wear in celebration of the rich diversity which is our country’s pride and its strength.
 Various programmes are staged with the central theme in mind.
 The struggle to freedom was not an easy journey.
 This reminds us the value of freedom and the valour of our freedom fighters.